serialized-io/docs.serialized.io/basics/getting-started/projections.md

 ---
 description: >-
-  To present your event data in multiple ways you can define projections that processe your events and generate data structures that can be fetched, listed and searched for in the Serialized API.
+  To present your event data in multiple ways you can define projections that process your events and generate data structures that can be fetched, listed and searched for in the Serialized API.
 ---